 Patton Chest Creek Bridge

 PennDOT District 9-0 retained Gibson-Thomas for the design of the replacement of the structure carrying SR 0036 (Magee Avenue) over Chest Creek in Patton Borough, Cambria County.
-The existing reinforced concrete closed spandrel arch bridge, originally constructed in 1910, was listed as structurally deficient and had exhibited signs of deterioration.
+The existing reinforced concrete closed spandrel deck arch bridge, originally constructed in 1910, was listed as structurally deficient and had exhibited signs of deterioration.

-The project was completed in Spring 2017.
+These challenges were overcome and the Patton Chest Creek Bridge project was completed in Spring 2017.